aiupcap/BASS/README.md

 2. Go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked"
-5. Select the `dist-extension` directory in the project
+5. Select the `dist` directory in the project